planetfederal/workshops/workshops/postgis/source/en/geography.rst

 It is very common to have data in which the coordinate are "geographics" or "latitude/longitude".

 Unlike coordinates in Mercator, UTM, or Stateplane, geographic coordinates are **not cartesian coordinates**.
 Geographic coordinates do not represent a linear distance from an origin as plotted on a plane.
-Rather, these **spherical coordinates** describe the angular distance between the equator and the poles.
-In spherical coordinates a point is specified by the distance from the origin (the radius), the angle of rotation from the initial meridian plane, and the angle from the polar axis (analogous to a vector from the origin through the North Pole).
+Rather, these **spherical coordinates** describe angular coordinates on a globe.
+In spherical coordinates a point is specified by the angle of rotation from a reference meridian (longitude), and the angle from the equator (latitude).

 .. image:: ./geography/cartesian_spherical.jpg